sebah12/learning-to-code/diagonals/README.md

 # Backtracking

 You can try to do it by hand, starting with an empty board and filling lines one by one.
-This would take you some time but you would do it this way.
+This would take you some time but you can achieve it this way.
 Maybe...
-But we can automate this problem using code and implementing <a href="https://en.wikipedia.org/wiki/Backtracking">Backtracking</a> is similar to the way you would do it by hand.
+But we can automate this problem using code and implementing <a href="https://en.wikipedia.org/wiki/Backtracking">Backtracking</a> similar to the way you would do it by hand.